vermuz/angularjstudy/README.md

 - Rather can creating an object inside a function, you pass it to the function

 # Scope Service
-- It is a big part of the thing that binds model to the view, its called scope.
+- It is a big part of the thing that binds model to the view.
-- Its an object from scope service.
+- It is an object from scope service.
 - It involves dependency injection.
 - Scope will show a lot of functions, that is AngularJS doing dependency injection
+- Inclusion of $scope in function parameters, leads to AngularJS recognizing that and injecting into the function